nathanielolin/FatT/03_clean_transcripts.md

   filter(! str_detect(raw, "^ *$"))
 ```

-Remove "as ...): " pattern which indicates who the speaker is impersonating (the leading paren is removed by the regex above)
+Remove "...): " pattern which indicates who the speaker is impersonating (the leading paren is removed by the regex above)

 ``` r
 dat_line <- dat_line %>%